-- appoint the following suppliers to CONT21/8 Panel for the Provision of Minor, Medium and Major Civil Works Projects for Council for an initial period of three years commencing 3 January 2022 to 02 January, 2025 with the option for two single year extensions
+- 1. appoint the following suppliers to CONT21/8 Panel for the Provision of Minor, Medium and Major Civil Works Projects for Council for an initial period of three years commencing 3 January 2022 to 02 January, 2025 with the option for two single year extensions:

 - o Contractor 1

 - o Contractor 2

 - o Contractor 3

 - o Contractor 4

 - o Contractor 5

 - o Contractor 6

 - o Contractor 7

 - o Contractor 8

 - o Contractor 9

 - o Contractor 10

-- o Contractor 11
+- Contractor 11

-- o Contractor 12o Contractor 13
+- o Contractor 12

-- Contractor 13
+- o Contractor 13

-Contractor 14

-- Contractor 14
+- o Contractor 14

-Contractor 15

-- Contractor 15
+- o Contractor 15

-Contractor 16.
+- Contractor 16.

 - 2. note that the expenditure under this contract will not exceed \$20,000,000 (incl.
-GST) for the 5 year period (includes extension)
+GST) for the 5 year period (includes extension); and

 - 3. authorise the Chief Executive Officer to extend the Panel for the Provision of Minor, Medium and Major Civil Works Projects beyond the initial three-year term for up to two single year periods subject to satisfactory performance

-- 4. release the names of the successful Contractors as part of the minutes of this Scheduled Meeting.
+- 4. release the names of the Contractors with the minutes of the Council Scheduled Meeting of the 15 December 2021.